sodascience/metasyn/docs/source/usage/generating_synthetic_data.rst

 Generating a synthetic dataset
 -------------------------
-To generate a synthetic dataset, call the :meth:`MetaDataset.synthesize(n)<metasynth.dataset.MetaDataset.synthesize>` method on a :obj:`MetaDataset <metasynth.dataset.MetaDataset>` object.
+To generate a synthetic dataset, call the :meth:`MetaDataset.synthesize(n)<metasynth.dataset.MetaDataset.synthesize>` method on a :obj:`MetaDataset <metasynth.dataset.MetaDataset>` object.This method takes an integer parameter `n` which represents the number of rows of data that should be generated.
+This parameter *must* be specified when calling the method.

+The following code generates 5 rows of data:

 .. code-block:: python

    metadataset.synthesize(5)
 ..

-This method takes an integer parameter `n` which represents the number of rows of data that should be generated.
-This parameter *must* be specified when calling the method.
 Upon succesful execution of the :meth:`MetaDataset.synthesize(n)<metasynth.dataset.MetaDataset.synthesize>` method, a `Pandas DataFrame <https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html>`_ will be returned.